arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 I uploaded as soon as I entered myself, that detailed the defence procedure:
 ![Welcome slide][welcome]

-### Moderation

-Right after entering the room, the organiser should modify the session's settings; e.g. turning off cameras to reduce network traffic ![][no-cam] and turning off private chats to keep people's attention to the presentation
+Right after entering the room, the organiser should modify the session's settings in the menu on the top right of the screen; e.g. turning off cameras to reduce network traffic: ![][no-cam] and turning off private chats to help people keep their attention to the presentation instead of each other:
-![][no-priv-chat].
+![][no-priv-chat]

+### Starting student presentation

 The organiser should then hand over the presenter token to the candidate: open the people tab by clicking on the top left of the screen, and look for the student who will present; you see the following menu upon click:
 ![][moderator-presenter]

-![][presenter]
+The student then needs to upload their presentation, while you welcome everyone, explain the procedure and hand-over the virtual microphone to the student.
+The student cannot just upload the presentation, but also initiate a poll or mute everyone at once; open the menu by clicking on the `+` sign at the bottom left of the screen:
+![][upload-etc]

+If you did not select auto-recording of the presentation (recommended by the Brightspace folks on campus), the organiser should **not forget to press record** when the student starts to talk; you can view Roel's defense, but only from minute two or so, by what time Djoerd Hiemstra had been so kind to ring me on my cell-phone and remind me to press that button at the top of the screen.

 ### Discussion

+Now, finally, a stress-free time has started for the organiser, having completed most of their task.
+When the presenter has concluded their presentation however, you should take back active control of the room.
+I gave the microphone to the second reader for the first few questions, and asked the others to raise their hand if they wanted to ask something later (they can change their status by clicking on their own icon in the people tab).
+At the end, all can select another status to indicate applause.

+_I probably should have pressed the button to stop recording now..._

 ## Conclusion

-Since the [March 27th Brightspace update][update] we have access to breakout rooms.
-We thought about using that for the grading discussion while leaving the attendees to chat in the main room, but it was not immediately clear that no-one could listen in so we opted to simply have a telephone call and then re-enter the room.
+Since the [March 27th Brightspace update][update], we have access to breakout rooms.
+We thought about using that functionality for the grading discussion, leaving the other attendees to chat in the main room.
+Because it was not 100% clear whether students would never end up in the same breakout room and overhear our discussion, we opted to simply have a telephone call on the side, and then re-enter the room where we asked the student to wait for us.

 Overall, the experience has been a success, especially given the circumstances.
 The technology held up remarkably well, fortunately.
 Of course, a live MSc defense with audience would be highly preferable, but I asked the participants to